aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 The list of arithmetic operations that can be performed on fields is [quite large](/critic2/manual/arithmetics/).
-If no additional keywords are present between LOAD AS and the arithmetic expression (like LAP, GRAD, or CLM, see below), then the resulting new field can be of two types.
+If no additional keywords are present between LOAD AS and the arithmetic expression (like LAP, GRAD, CLM, or RESAMPLE, see below), then the resulting new field can be of two types.
 If the arithmetic expression involves at least one grid, the resulting field will be a grid with the same number of points.
 If more than one grid appears in the expression, then the new grid size is the maximum of the number of points in every dimension.

 If the expression contains no grid fields, then the resulting field is a "ghost field".
 A ghost field is just an arithmetic expression that